ADn-001/HelloThere/README.md

-# Proximity Chat App – Getting Started (Development Version)
+#Hello-There: A Proximity Chat App – Getting Started (Development Version)

+By:

+##Adnan Mohammed Shelim

+##Vladimir Drevin

+##Alex Brijo Sebastian

+##Fedor Ryzhenkov

-This is development branch of Hello-There, for the production branch, switch to "Master" The guide below provides step-by-step instructions to set up, run, and use the development version of the **Proximity Chat App**, a decentralized, proximity-based chat application.
+This is the development branch of Hello-There, for the production branch, switch to "Master" The guide below provides step-by-step instructions to set up, run, and use the development version of the **Proximity Chat App**, a decentralized, proximity-based chat application.

 The app uses: